makusan8/kubernetes/README.md

 It turns out that we don't have any network plugin yet in our cluster.

-So let's install that, we're gonna use calico plugin :
+- Install the calico network plugin :

 ```

-# install calico network add-on
+# install calico network plugin
 kubectl apply -f https://projectcalico.docs.tigera.io/manifests/calico.yaml

 ```

-You can watch and wait the status until all the pods are running :
+- Wait until all the pods status are running :

 ```